There have been 63 monarchs of England and Britain spread over a period of approximately 1200 years.

 The eldest son of Edmund I, Eadwig was about 16 when he was crowned king at Kingston-upon-Thames in southeast London.
 Legend has it that his coronation had to be delayed to allow Bishop Dunstan to prise Eadwig from his bed, and from between the arms of his “strumpet” and the strumpets’ mother.
 Perhaps unimpressed by the interruption, Eadwig had Dunstan exiled to France.
 Eadwig died in Gloucester when he was just 20, the circumstances of his death are not recorded.

 EDGAR 959 – 975

 The youngest son of Edmund I, Edgar had been in dispute with his brother concerning succession to the throne for some years.
-Following Eadwig's mysterious death, Edgar immediately recalled Dunstan from exile, making him Archbishop of Canterbury as well as his personal advisor.
+Following Eadwig’s mysterious death, Edgar immediately recalled Dunstan from exile, making him Archbishop of Canterbury as well as his personal adviser.
 Following his carefully planned (by Dunstan) coronation in Bath in 973, Edgar marched his army to Chester, to be met by six kings of Britain.
-The kings, including the King of Scots, King of Strathclyde and various princes of Wales, are said to have signalled their allegience to Edgar by rowing him in his state barge accross the River Dee.
+The kings, including the King of Scots, King of Strathclyde and various princes of Wales, are said to have signalled their allegiance to Edgar by rowing him in his state barge across the River Dee.

 EDWARD THE MARTYR 975 – 978